ucsf-wynton/wynton-website-hpc/docs/hpc/transfers/ucsf-box.md

 In order to do access UCSF Box as describe below, you need to:

-* Setup a **UCSF Box-specific password** as explained in <https://support.box.com/hc/en-us/articles/360043697414-Using-Box-with-FTP-or-FTPS>
+* Setup a **UCSF Box-specific password** in Box under [Account Settings -> Account](https://ucsf.app.box.com/account) as explained in <https://support.box.com/hc/en-us/articles/360043697414-Using-Box-with-FTP-or-FTPS>.

 ## Accessing UCSF Box over FTPS